PatrickPenner/lefqm/README.md

 CPU time and geometric quality to achieve this.
 Single SD files or a directory of SD files can then be processed by the `shieldings` subtool.

-A typical free for non-commercial use alternative to Turbomole is [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal), which can also perform shielding constant calculations.
 The output from the shielding constant calculation step should be one SD file per molecule that contains all conformers associated with shielding constants as an SD atom property list as written by RDKit.
 Given a molecule and a list of shielding constants in the same order as the atoms in the molecule such a list can be written like this:
 ```
 from lefqm import constants
 from rdkit import Chem